mcr/ipsecme-ikev2-sa-ts-payloads/draft-kampati-ipsecme-ikev2-sa-ts-payloads-opt.md

 # Negotiation of Support for OPTIMIZED REKEY

 To indicate support for the optimized rekey negotiation, the initiator includes the OPTIMIZED\_REKEY\_SUPPORTED notify payload in the IKE\_AUTH exchange request.
+During this initial key request, the entire SA and TA payloads are included as normal.
 A responder that supports the optimized rekey exchange includes the OPTIMIZED\_REKEY\_SUPPORTED notify payload in its response.
 Note that the notify indicates support for optimized rekey for both IKE and Child SAs.

+A responder that does not support the optimized rekey exchange processes the SA and TA payloads as normal, and does not include the new Notify.
+As per regular IKEv2 processing, a responder that does not recognize this new Notify, MUST ignore the notify.
+Responders may have been administratively configured with the optimization turned off for local reasons.
+The absense of the Notify indicates to the initiator that the optimization is not available, and normal, full rekey should be done.

 When a peer wishes to rekey an IKE SA or Child SA, it MAY use the optimized rekey method during the CREATE\_CHILD\_SA exchange.
-If both peers have exchanged OPTIMIZED\_REKEY\_SUPPORTED notifies, peers SHOULD use the optimized rekey method for rekeys but MUST accept either regular or optimized rekey requests.
+If both peers have exchanged OPTIMIZED\_REKEY\_SUPPORTED notifies, peers SHOULD use the optimized rekey method for rekeys.
+Non-optimized, regular rekey requests MUST always be accepted.

 The IKE\_AUTH message exchange in this case is shown below: